 The text of the article should be written under 8 main headings :

 These main headings may have sub-headings and sub-sub-headings.

-Title : The font size of title should be 18 and written in bold.
+Title : The font size of the title should be 18 and written in bold.
 Below the title, the name(s) of all author(s) with the organization(s) should be mentioned (in italic).
 The paper should not contain more than 5 authors.

 Abstract : It should not be more than 200 words.
 It should be written in bold.
-The abstract should clearly states the hypothesis or novel approaches and new insights made in the work conducted.
+The abstract should clearly state the hypothesis or novel approaches and new insights made in the work conducted.